Dare to be different: unique things to do in Brisbane

 Lose track of time with LEGO

-Want to spend a day looking at impressive LEGO builds and rummaging through tubs of LEGO to find a much-wanted piece?
-The BrickResales showroom in Coopers Plains resells quality second-hand LEGO and all for a fraction of the price of new sets.
+Want to spend a day admiring impressive LEGO builds or rummaging through tubs to find that much-wanted piece?
+BrickResales in Coopers Plains sells quality second-hand LEGO.
+Find great pieces for a fraction of the cost of new sets.
 LEGO lovers of all ages can escape into a world of creativity that is tough to match.

 Get locked up for fun

 Imagine being locked inside a room and the only way out is by cracking codes and solving mysteries.
-If this is your idea of a good time, Cube Escape Rooms at Everton Park should be on your wish-list of fun things to do in Brisbane.
+If this sounds fun, add Cube Escape Rooms in Everton Park to your Brisbane must-do list.

 They have a range of rooms and scenarios for ages 7 and up.
 This 'choose your own adventure' style activity will have you racing the clock in a fun and frantic escapade.
 Ticking bombs, secret vaults and deadly librarians is the vibe.